talkon2000/u1-project-cd-collection/Readme.md

 ## Assignment 7: Sort lists using comparable
 #### ** This assignment should be done after 'Comparable and using sort()'
 It is finally time to finish this project!
-The last thing you need to do is use your new sorting prowess to sort your collections.
+The last thing you need to do is use your new sorting prowess to sort your Libraries.

 Your boss has declared that a natural ordering for CDs is to order by the year they released.
 If multiple CDs released in the same year, you should sort alphabetically by the Title of the album.